thestephencasper/benchmarking_interpretability/README.md

 arXiv paper coming soon

 ## Benchmarking Interpretability Tools
-Interpretability tools for deep neural networks are widely studied because of their potential to help us excercise human oversighy over deep neural networks.
+Interpretability tools for deep neural networks are widely studied because of their potential to help us excercise human oversight over deep neural networks.
 Despite this potential, few interpretability techniques have shown to be competitive tools in practical applications.
 Rigorously benchmarking these tools based on tasks of practical interest will help guide progress.

-## The Benchmark
+## The Benchmarks

 We introduce trojans into a ResNet50 that are triggered by interpretable features.
 Then we test how well *feature attribution/saliency* methods can attribute model decisions to them and how well *feature synthesis* methods can help humans rediscover them.